Apprentices Programme

 Will Harmer - bass-baritone

-Internationally acclaimed soloists Dame Sarah Connolly and Mark Padmore have become Ambassadors for the Monteverdi Apprentices Programme.
+We are very proud to have internationally acclaimed soloists Dame Sarah Connolly and Mark Padmore as Ambassadors for the Monteverdi Apprentices Programme.
 Both Sarah and Mark have a long association with the Monteverdi Choir and have often joined the line-up in performances and recordings.
 Each shares the Monteverdi Choir’s deep commitment to nurturing the next generation of vocal talent.
 Each brings a wealth of experience, a passion for ensemble singing and a profound understanding of vocal artistry, stylistic versatility and the demands of a modern singing career.
 As inspirational role models and experienced mentors, they will offer invaluable guidance to the Apprentices, drawing on their wide-ranging professional insight.

-The 2025/26 programme is now in full swing, with Apprentices joining in recent MCO performances of Mozart's Requiem with Pablo Heras-Casado at St Martin-in-the-Fields, and Rossini with Jakob Lehmann at Cadogan Hall.
-Lehmann also led the Apprentices for a masterclass on Italian song, joined by language coach Pepi Ferrari.
-They also took part in another workshop led by Richard Stokes, Professor of Lieder at the Royal Academy of Music.
+During the 2025/26 programme, the Apprentices have joined MCO performances of Mozart's Requiem with Pablo Heras-Casado, Rossini with Jakob Lehmann (who also led a workshop on Italian song with language coach Pepi Ferrari), and Handel’s Messiah with Christophe Rousset.
+They have also taken part in masterclasses led by Mark Padmore, Dame Sarah Connolly, and Richard Stokes (Professor of Lieder at the Royal Academy of Music).

-The Apprentices started work together, under the direction of Choir Director Jonathan Sells, during a 3-day residency at Grittleton House, Wiltshire at the beginning of September.
+The Apprentices began working together in September 2025, under the direction of MCO Choir Director Jonathan Sells, during a 3-day residency at Grittleton House in Wiltshire.
 They were joined by some of the programme’s mentors, as well as Mark Padmore, who led a workshop on Bach.
-The programme is due to feature more coaching, workshops and masterclasses over the coming months, and will culminate in a final recital featuring repertoire they have worked on over the course of the year.
+The programme is due to feature more coaching, workshops and masterclasses over the coming months, and will culminate in a final recital featuring repertoire they have worked on over the course of the programme.

-By crafting supportive learning environments for talented young artists, whilst providing challenging and rewarding performance opportunities and exposing them to coaching from experts in a range of fields, the Monteverdi Choir and Orchestras aims to nurture the next generation of musical talent.
+By crafting a supportive learning environment for talented young artists, providing rewarding performance opportunities, and offering coaching and tuition from experts in a range of fields, the scheme is designed to nurture the next generation of musical talent.
+MCO hopes to address some of the myriad challenges faced by emerging classical musicians by embedding Apprentices within our ensembles, equipping them with the skills, training and experience required to kickstart a sustained freelance career.

-Participants in this long-established artist development programme take part in projects ranging from workshops and masterclasses with a focus on historically-inspired performance practices with industry-leading professionals, to paid performances with the Monteverdi ensembles.
-Each Apprentice is matched to an experienced member of MCO, who acts as a mentor, offering tailored artistic and practical support throughout their Apprenticeship, providing invaluable holistic advice, guiding them through the practicalities of preparing for projects, and helping the Apprentices to adjust and integrate into the wider ensemble whilst still encouraging personal development.
+Each Apprentice is also matched to an experienced MCO musicians who acts as a mentor, offering artistic advice and practical support, guiding them through the practicalities of preparing for projects, and helping them adjust and integrate into the wider ensemble whilst still encouraging their personal development.

 For general enquiries and to discuss how you can support the Monteverdi Apprentices Programme please contact development@monteverdi.org.uk